Scrivito/scrivito_tabbed_content_widget/README.md

 }
 ```

-You can also use [Scrivito Advanced Editors](https://github.com/Scrivito/scrivito_advanced_editors #color_picker) color picker to have a better visualation of selectable color classes.
+You can also use the [Scrivito Advanced Editors](https://github.com/Scrivito/scrivito_advanced_editors #color_picker) color picker to have a better visualization of the selectable color classes.